Jammy2211/PyAutoLens/docs/overview/modeling.rst

     search = af.PySwarmsGlobal(name="pso_global", n_particles=50).

-Chapters 2 and 3 **HowToLens** lecture series give a comprehensive description of lens modeling, including a description of what a ``NonLinearSearch`` is and strategies to fit complex lens model to data in efficient and robust ways.
+Chapters 2 and 3 **HowToLens** lecture series give a comprehensive description of lens modeling, including a description of what a non-linear search is and strategies to fit complex lens model to data in efficient and robust ways.